Linux administration skills are worth gold these days. And the kind of skills that come with Linux certifications are even better.

 A new Linux certification training series

 As you might already have noticed, Cloud Academy has been busy producing a series of courses on Linux certification in server administration.
 While these eleven courses are immensely valuable in and of themselves, they are specifically designed to mirror the material you would need to pass the widely respected Linux Professional Institute’s LPIC-1 Server Professional exams.
-The LPIC level one certification requires candidates to pass two exams: the 101 and the 102.

 We’ve just published the fifth of these courses, and with that, all the material you’ll need for the first exam is now online.
 That should be plenty to keep you out of trouble while the remaining courses – covering exam 102 – come online over the next weeks.